 One of which was to be a passionate visionary.
 Mark Zuckerberg had an offer for $1 billion to sell Facebook.
 He called a board meeting and said, "Okay guys, this meeting is just a formality.
 It should not take us more than 10 minutes.
 We are obviously not selling here."

 Having a well guided vision for your company and where you want to go is very powerful.
 Changes and momentum take place over time and without great vision, it is not going to happen.
 Something Jim Collins dubbed a BHAG, Big Hairy Audacious Goal, in his book Built To Last.

-Peter has developed the Power Law.
+Peter discusses the Power Law.
 Exponential equations describe unequal distributions.
 A small handful of companies radically outperform all others.
 If you focus on diversification instead of single-minded pursuit of the very few companies that can become overwhelmingly valuable, you'll miss those rare companies in the first place.

 In statistics a typical distribution is represented using a bell curve.
 The power law shows an exponential arc.
 This massive return potential leads to his rule for venture capital investment: “only invest in companies that have the potential to return the value of the entire fund.”
 For more on this read the book Lost And Founder.

 From outside the venture capital world, this means invest in yourself.
 Choose a career or a business that has a monopolistic future scope and is defensible 10 or 20 years from now.
 The reason that tech companies like Uber or Twitter have valuations that are so high is because 80% of the valuation is coming from revenues 10 years into the future.
 This is only done if you have a defensible position.